France–Japan relations: Culture

-Japan and France have mutual influence in the fields of art and cuisine.
+Japan and France have strong mutual cultural influence, especially in the fields of art and cuisine.
 In Japan, French cuisine occupies a large place in the Japanese culinary world.
-Japanese entertainment often uses historical figures and settings from France, such as those from the Middle Ages, the Renaissance, the Enlightenment era, the Napoleonic era, the Belle Époque, and the World Wars.
-France has had a significant influence in many films from the renown Japanese animation studio Ghibli as well as its founder Hayao Miyazaki.
 Japanese painting and ukiyo-e and the modernity and elegance of French visual arts are fused in the creative field of painting.
 This has increased interest and affinity with France among Japanese people, and in recognition of her contribution, Riyoko Ikeda was awarded the Chevalier of the Legion of Honor by the French government.
-Today many parts of Japanese pop culture such as manga and anime have become very popular among French people.
+Additionally, France has had a deep influence in the creation and shaping of Japanese animation for decades, including many films from the renown Japanese animation studio Ghibli and its founder Hayao Miyazaki.
+Japanese entertainment, from manga and anime to video games, often uses historical figures from France or French-inspired settings, such as those from the Middle Ages, the Renaissance, the Enlightenment era, the Napoleonic era, the Belle Époque, and the World Wars.
+Franco-Japanese collaborations and mutual inspiration in the animation and entertainment industry are remarkable.
+Today many parts of Japanese pop culture such as manga and anime have become very popular among French people, with France being one of the largest anime markets and the second largest manga market in the world after Japan.